ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/003-overlays.md

 * Select New Text Overlay in the Overlays pull-down button in the Main Window
 * Select New Text Overlay in the Overlays menu at the top of your display
-* Select the New Text Overlay button at the bottom the Overlays Window,
+* Click the {% inlineicon addtext %} button at the bottom the Overlays Window,
 * Type <kbd>⌘</kbd><kbd>N</kbd>.

 Copy text from anywhere on your Mac. <samp>Edit</samp> menu > <samp>Paste</samp> as Overlay will allow you to paste in plain or styled text.